 Before diving into the potential benefits of a tax relief company, it’s important to note that not all tax relief companies are trustworthy.
-Some companies try to scam taxpayers by promising they can make tax debt disappear while misrepresenting how long the process takes lessen or get rid of tax debts.
+Some companies try to scam taxpayers by promising they can make tax debt disappear while misrepresenting how long the process takes to reduce or get rid of tax debts.

 The Federal Trade Commission, which receives complaints from scammed taxpayers, says that “in many cases, [the companies] don’t settle the tax debt, and don’t even send the necessary paperwork to the IRS requesting participation in the programs that were mentioned.”
 (Source)

 Making things worse, sometimes the companies will ask for even more money or refuse refunds to taxpayers who thought they were getting a good deal.
 Thousands of dollars are extorted from unsuspecting citizens every year from scams like this.